mrBogdan/Monopoly/docs/Monopoly/PRD/PRD.md

 # Goals

-To create Ukrainian monopoly, add educational component about investment and basic money rules for society
+To create Ukrainian monopoly, add educational component about investment and basic money rules for society.

+Want to support army and other society important parts

 # Values
 * Open-minded